lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

 }
 ```

-We create the depth attachment in the `createDepthAttachment` information.
-In this case it will be a single image but with as many layers as cascade shadows will be.
-We will see how this modifies the creation of attachments.
-The size of the depth image will not be dependant on the screen size, it weill be a configurable value.
-The rest of the methods to crate attachment information, render information and shader and pipeline are quite similar.
+We create the color attachment that will store depth and depths squared values in the `createColorAttachment`.
+In this case
+it will be a single image but with as many layers as cascade shadows will be.
+The size of the depth image will not be dependent
+on the screen size, it will be a configurable value.
+We will later on see how this affects the attachment creation.
+The depth attachment used for the depth testing is created in the method `createDepthAttachment` where the same considerations
+about layers and size apply.
+The rest of the methods to create attachment information, render information and shader and pipeline
+are quite similar.
 In this case, we are using three shader modules for vertex, geometry and fragment shading.
-In this case, we need to store depth attachment, this is why we use the `VK_ATTACHMENT_STORE_OP_STORE`, because we will sample it while applying lights
+In this case, we
+need to store depth attachment, this is why we use the `VK_ATTACHMENT_STORE_OP_STORE`, because we will sample it while applying lights.

 The `ShadowRender` class defines also a `cleanup` method to free the resources and some getters to retrieve the depth attachment and the cascade shadows.